Albertas Goštautas: Conflict with Mikołaj Radziwiłł

 He then allied himself with Jan Zabrzeziński against the influence of Michał Gliński and the Grand Duke Alexander, as a result of which he lost the governorship of Novogrudok in 1506.
 The following year, after death of Alexander, the new ruler King Sigismund I entrusted him with the defense of Smolensk.
-After Gliński’s betrayal in 1508, when Gasztołd took up the defense of Vilnius, he was appointed as teh first Voivode of Novogrudok.
+After Gliński’s betrayal in 1508, when Gasztołd took up the defense of Vilnius, he was appointed as the first Voivode of Novogrudok.
 Gasztołd then took part in the war with Moscow and in suppressing Gliński’s rebellion.
 However, on January 19, 1509, he was arrested on charges of high treason, accused of conspiring with Gliński.
 Due to efforts by his political opponent, Mikołaj Radziwiłł, his imprisonment was prolonged, and he was only acquitted on May 18, 1511, at the Sejm in Brest, thanks to the intercession of the pope, and of Polish and Lithuanian nobles.

 Goštautas accumulated wealth, not only from his family estates and the inheritance from his grandmother, Princess Trabska, but also, through his marriage to Sofia Vereiskaya, he acquired the property of her family.
 The estates of Gasztołd were scattered throughout the entire state— in proper Lithuania, Volhynia, along the Dnieper— but above all in Podlasie, where the complex of holdings formed almost a separate duchy.
 According to the 1528 military census, he was one of the largest landowners in Lithuania.
 After the death of Queen dowager Helena, he received the starostwo of Bielsk, and later that of Mozyr.
 In 1514, he was appointed Voivode of Polotsk.
 His conflict with Radziwiłł escalated into an open war of raids, mainly in the Podlasie, where both nobles owned adjoining estates.
 Goštautas lost the case in the royal court but did not pay the ordered compensation.

 He also served as a diplomat.
 In 1513, together with Aleksander Chodkiewicz, he was sent on a mission to Poland to request aid in the new war with Moscow.
 In 1515 he was a part of the king's entourage during his travel to Pozsony and Vienna for negotiations with Maximilian I. In 1518, he was supposed to travel to the Crimean Khan with gifts, but the mission did not take place.

 In the face of a new Muscovite invasion of Polotsk, Goštautas gathered local forces and, supported by Polish troops under the command of Jan Boratyński, achieved a major victory over the Muscovite army on July 29, 1518.
 On March 5, 1519, he was granted the voivodeship of Trakai.
 For the next Muscovite incursion in 1519, Lithuania was completely unprepared, torn apart by the ongoing conflict between Goštautas and Radziwiłł.
 Radziwiłł burned down the castle in Tykocin, which belonged to Goštautas, allegedly in retaliation for an attempted arson of the Radziwiłł castle in Goniądz by Goštautas.
 The conflict was finally brought to an end by Radziwiłł’s death, after which Goštautas was appointed Voivode of Vilnius and Grand Chancellor.